-Making the right hire is imperative to your success.
-Each employee is an extension of your business and ambassador for your golf course or country club.
+Each employee is an extension of your business and ambassador for your gym or studio.
 However, even if you complete numerous interviews, conduct background checks, vet your staff, and optimize your team, you remain susceptible to immense risks.
 One of the most significant: employment practices liability (EPL).
 And even if you are not found liable, an accusation can be highly detrimental to your long-term stability.

-The golf industry is a potential hotbed of employee lawsuits ranging from sexual harassment to discrimination and wrongful termination.
+The fitness industry is a potential hotbed of employee lawsuits ranging from sexual harassment to discrimination and wrongful termination.
 Even if a suit is unwarranted, you may still be obligated to pay thousands of dollars in legal fees or settlements.
 Fortunately, there are several straightforward ways to protect your business.
 Here are five basic steps you can take to reduce your risk of costly workplace claims.